Close

 If you think someone is acting suspiciously, or requesting information you feel uncomfortable about report them immediately.
 Please read the section that relates to you below so everyone can have the knowledge they need to make using Storypark a safe and enjoyable experience.

 Storypark supports the development of cybersafe learning environments where ICT is used safely and responsibly to support effective learning and teaching.
 This page provides a brief introduction to this.
-We recommend you check out the Netsafe Kit for Schools.
+We recommend you check out the Netsafe Kete for Schools.
 It’s an important and comprehensive resource that offers the knowledge and skills to ensure you and your centre are cybersafe.

 We also recommend Core Education’s Netsafe accredited professional learning and development for teachers, centre teams and managers.
 Learn more here.